Updated: July 27, 2022

 So how do you check if your business idea is a winner?
 Then assess yourself against these five key factors.

 You love the niche and the industry.

-Don’t venture in a business you don’t have passion for.
+Don’t venture into a business you don’t have passion for.

 Ask yourself, are you willing to run the business if it’s only making enough to survive?
 If yes, then that’s what I call love and I’d say you’re off to a good start.

 You can imagine yourself working in it.

 People go into business because they want to be their own boss.
 But ask yourself, are you willing to work for that boss?